 While free Wi-Fi is a great way to stay connected on the go, don’t use it to access your Mobile Banking app.
 A hacker may have broken into the free Wi-Fi network and may be able to track all information passed via the network.
 Always use a secure home or office Wi-Fi network for all your Mobile Banking usage.
 If you do need to use a Mobile Banking app beyond the range of a trusted network, switch to your mobile data.

 5. Remain secretive

-Make it a practice to carry out all your financial activities like mobile banking apps download and other transactions from the safety of your home or a private space.
+Mobile Banking app download and other transactions from the safety of your home or a private space.

 Stay protected and safe with these Mobile Banking best practises

 While there’s no doubt that banks take plenty of measures to ensure Mobile Banking apps are secure, these practises can help you stay protected at all times.
 Follow the simple guidelines listed here to keep your account safe from thieves, hackers and prying eyes.